SFPC/workshops/Introduction to Coding/class1.md

 Focus on the way that students speak for a computer: "computers counting characters", "searching for word strings".
 Establish that students are coming to class with a posteriori knowledge about how they believe computers think.

-By programming a computer, we are meeting a computer halfway, we won't speak binary, computers can't speak English.
-Computers have a way of navigating the world, just as humans do.
-Our goal as coders is to learn to see how computers see so that when we express ourselves through code we shape the unformed parts of our ideas to be most digestible by a computer.
+> By programming a computer, we are meeting a computer halfway, we won't speak binary, computers won't speak a human language.
+Computers have a way of navigating the world, just as humans do - our goal as coders is to learn to see how computers see so that when we express ourselves through code we shape the unformed parts of our ideas to be most easily interpreted by a computer.

 # In-class Coding